tannerjared/MRI_Guide/Home.md

 > Click Install

-> You should have the following files located:
+> You should have the following files:

 ```
 #!console
 $ ls /usr/local/bin/